anhaidgroup/active_matcher/doc/installation-guides/install-cloud-based-cluster.md

 ### Installing ActiveMatcher

+Next you need to install ActiveMatcher.
 You can find instructions for installing ActiveMatcher and its prerequisites (Python, Java, Joblib, mmh3, Numba, Numpy, Numpydoc, Pandas, Py_Stringmatching, PySpark, Scikit-Learn, Scipy, Threadpoolctl, TQDM, and Xgboost) here: [ActiveMatcher Linux Installation](https://github.com/anhaidgroup/active_matcher/blob/main/doc/installation-guides/install-linux-single-machine.md)

-You will have to install ActiveMatcher and its prerequisites on every node in your cluster.
+You will have to install ActiveMatcher on every node in your cluster.

 ### Installing Spark

-Note that Spark requires Java in order to run.
-We recommend following the instructions for installing Java in the previous section as we can only guarantee Pylucene compatibility with specific versions of Java.

-Spark must be installed on every node in order to set up a cluster - you will have to repeat these steps for every EC2 instance you intend to use as a node.
+Next you need to install Spark.
+Spark must be installed on every node in order to set up a cluster - you will have to repeat the following steps for every EC2 instance you intend to use as a node.

 You can use these commands to download and unpack Spark: